cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 It turns out that even though Compose 1.7 technically is only a minor version bump, in practice there are **breaking changes**.
 In particular, this internal SDK uses many APIs that are marked as experimental in Compose 1.6.
 Google grants itself the liberty to change these APIs as they evolve.
-Unfortunately they do so without a deprecation cycle.
+Unfortunately they do so **without a deprecation cycle**.

+This would be fine if experimental APIs were easy to avoid in Compose.
+[This is not the case.](https://github.com/search?q=%40OptIn%28Experimentalfoundationapi%3A%3Aclass%29&type=code)

 This includes innocuous-looking APIs like `ModalBottomSheet`.
 It used to have a parameter `windowInsets: WindowInsets` that has changed to `contentWindowInsets: @Composable () -> WindowInsets` - a breaking change!